 - Volume.
 Your data is flowing in at bigger sizes and different formats, making it easy to lose sight of what you have and where it is.

-- Data integration.
+- Data integration and data synchronization.
 As data becomes more complex, it becomes harder to consolidate data from different sources efficiently and strategically.

 - Silos.
 Data that is not integrated cannot work together, resulting in untapped value and wasted resources.